The 25-year itch

 For almost 40 years, CAD workstations have been accessed locally on desktops and laptops in people’s offices.
 However just like so many other technologies - from word processors to 3D computer games - it is now perfectly possible to do CAD design work over the Internet.

-Cloud-based CAD workstations provided by designairspace offer some of the hardware performance for designers at a fraction of the cost of a local workstation - all you need is an Internet connection.
+Virtual desktops for CAD provided by designairspace offer some of the hardware performance for designers at a fraction of the cost of a local workstation - all you need is an Internet connection.

-To get started, sing up for a free trial with designairspace today, or learn more about how cloud-based CAD workstations can be used.
+To get started, sing up for a free trial with designairspace today, or learn more about how cloud-based virtual desktops can be used.